 New York is more accessible to travelers with disabilities than ever before.
-The city's bus system is wheelchair friendly, and most of the major attractions are easily accessible.
+The city's bus system is wheelchair friendly (the subways vary from station to station), and most of the major attractions are easily accessible.
 Even so, always call first to be sure that the places you want to go to are fully accessible.